acornejo/mamba/README.md

     let i = 3
     v[i] = 4.0 # won't compile

-    let i = turningHaltingMachine()
+    let i = turingHaltingProblem()
     v[i] = 4.0 # won't compile

-On records you can always access existing members, and cannot add new members (i.e. they are not a dictionary).
-For that purpose you should use a Map instead.
+On records you can always access existing members but you cannot access or create new members.
+In other words, records should not be confused with dictionaries or maps, for that purpose you can use a Map instead.

 For tuples, you must always use an index whose values is known at compile time.
-If you want to index using values which are computed at runtime, then use arrays instead.
+If you want to index using values which are computed at runtime, then you should use arrays instead.
 By default there is bounds checking performed on arrays at runtime, although this can be disabled.

 However, in almost all use cases its possible to use arrays through iterators, which avoid bounds checking without sacrificing safety.